va-datacube/va-datacube.github.io/user-docs/python-env.md

 ---

 The following is a list of python packages that are currently installed on the Data Cube.
-Users have the ability to utiilize this, create their own conda environment, or [install python packages local](/user-docs/install-py-packages) to their user on the Data Cube.
+Users have the ability to utilize this, create their own conda environment, or [install python packages local](/user-docs/install-py-packages) to their user on the Data Cube.

 ## Packages

 | name                  | version  |
 |-----------------------|----------|